 The Indianapolis attorneys of Black Clay LLC are motivated, experienced litigators.
 Learn more about Matt and Adam below.
-To call on our legal services or meet with our attorneys, contact us by calling (317) 580-9007.
+To call on our legal services or meet with our attorneys, contact us at (317) 580-9007.

 Matt is an experienced family law attorney, representing clients in divorce, custody, parenting time, paternity and child support matters.
 He has litigated disputes throughout Indiana, with a primary focus in Indianapolis and Hamilton County.
 In 2017, 2018, 2019, 2020, 2021 and 2022, Matt was named a “Rising Star” by Indiana Super Lawyers magazine.
 This designation is limited to 2.5% of Indiana attorneys 40 years old or younger or in practice 10 years or less.